GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_storm_timings.md

-If our event statistics are subject to rounding (introducing 'ties' or repeated values into the data), then it is possible for some statistical methods used here to perform badly (since they assume continuous data, which has probability zero of ties).
+If our event statistics are subject to rounding (introducing 'ties' or repeated values into the data), then it is possible for some statistical methods used here to perform badly.
+This is possible because the methods assume continuous data, and under this assumption ties have probability zero.
+While there might not be any problems caused by ties, they should be checked.

-**Below we optionally perturb the `event_statistics` to remove ties**.
+Therefore, **below we optionally perturb the `event_statistics` to remove ties**.
 The perturbation size is related to the resolution of the data, which is 1 cm for Hsig, 1 hour for duration, and 1 degree for direction.
 For tp1 (which has the most ties, and only 40 unique values), the bins are irregularly spaced without an obvious pattern.
 The median distance between unique tp1 values after sorting is 0.25, with a maximum of 1.06, and a minimum of 0.01.
 Therefore, below a uniform perturbation of plus/minus 0.1 second is applied.

 ```r